 Before His death, Jesus declared, “O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate” (Matthew 23:37,38).

 Although the people of Israel failed, God’s promised didn’t fail.
-God’s covenant was transferred to the Christians who became spiritual Israel and heirs of God’s promises.
+God’s covenant was transferred to Christians who became “spiritual Israel” and heirs of God’s promises.
 Thus, God’s plan to save the world would no longer be dependent on the Jewish nation but on all (Jews and Gentiles) who believe in His Son.
 The “kingdom of God” was taken from the Jews and was “given to a nation bringing forth the fruits thereof” (Matthew 21:43).
 However, as individuals they may be saved by accepting Christ (Romans 11:23, 24).

 The Jewish probation ended and they were finally utterly destroyed as a nation by the Romans in 70 AD.
 It boggles the mind how a nation once so blessed by God, should fall so deep in sin as Israel did (1 Kings 9:7–9; Jeremiah 18:15–17; 19:8).